Vendor Shortlisting in 2026: A Practical Checklist for Teams That Care About Execution

 If failure is avoided as a topic, that is the strongest warning sign.

-How execution first vendors think differently
+How execution-first vendors think differently

 Execution first vendors design for volatility.

+They expect incomplete data.
+They assume requirements will change.
 They plan for scale, ownership, and handoffs from day one.

 Instead of building features, they design operating systems for decision making.
 The goal is reliability under pressure, not surface level sophistication.